Engin-Boot/modularity-cpp-univac-os/README.md

 The color coding needs to be printed as a reference manual for the concerned telecom personnel.
 Provide a ToString() function in the code that would return the mapping which can be printed as a manual.
 Also resolve any coding guideline violations.

+#### workflow

+addColor.h has the color declaration telColorCode.h has declaration of class pair and telColorCode.cpp definition getColor.h declaration of fun to get color and getColor.cpp definition TestPair.h declaration of fun to test and print manual and TestPair.cpp definition main.cpp